Monica Boyar: Early life and family

-Argentina Mercedes González Morel was born to Pablo González Valerio and Juanita Morel, in Mao, Dominican Republic.
+Argentina Mercedes González Morel Valerio Urea was born on December 20, 1920, to parents Pablo González Valerio and Juanita Morel, in Mao, Dominican Republic.
+Some sources state she was born in Santiago de los Caballeros, Dominican Republic.
 In 1929, her family emigrated to the United States, and settled down in Manhattan, New York City.

-Musical influence
+In childhood in the United States, she used the name "Argentina Morel".

-Boyar became a United States citizen after residing in the country from the age of eight.
+Boyar became a United States citizen in 1947, after residing in the country from the age of six, although some records state it was at the age of eight.
 She was a dedicated student of the folk music of all countries.

-She was called the satin Latin song stylist. and sometimes the Ruban Blue-Bird.
-Walter Winchell said that she was the finest Latin talent in the entertainment field in 1960.
+Boyar attended Manhattanville Junior High School #43, and Textile High School (now the Bayard Rustin Educational Complex) in Manhattan.

+Musical career

+Starting at the age of twelve, she sang in the choral group at the Metropolitan Opera House.
+She was initially a soprano singing voice, but found that she disliked that and switched to a tenor, which was followed by a contralto in her later years.

 During the 1939 New York World's Fair she made a concerted effort to persuade Americans to adopt the Dominican Republic's native dance, the merengue.
+She taught the dance to Arthur Murray during the 1939 event.
+An initial reluctance eventually subsided, and by 1955 it was the fastest growing dance in the U.S..

+During World War II, she was active in charity shows for fundraising organizations, and participated in shows directed by President Franklin Delano Roosevelt.

-An initial reluctance eventually subsided, and by 1955 it was the fastest growing dance in the U.S. When Boyar introduced calypso songs to America, many felt the music was not commercial.
-By 1954 calypso songs were among the bestsellers.
+When Boyar introduced calypso songs to America, many felt the music was not commercial.
+By 1954, calypso songs were among the bestsellers.
 She introduced a new song, That's Why A Woman Loves A Heel, in October 1945.

-By 1948 Boyar had appeared on every overseas radio network.
+By 1948, Boyar had appeared on every overseas radio network.
 Boyar entertained at Ciro's in Mexico City and the Hotel Nacional in Havana.
 Among her numerous nightclub engagements was a December 1955 performance at the Viennese Lantern, at 242 East 79th Street in Yorkville, Manhattan.
 A lawsuit was taken out by an angry tenant who resided above the club.
 He contended that Boyar's bongo drummer kept him awake.

+Walter Winchell, a gossip columnist, said that she was the finest Latin talent in the entertainment field in 1960.